 During the attack Private Stockdale was captured by the Germans.
 He was subsequently held in the Douai area[9b].

 He was then transferred to the prisoner of war camp at Limburg an der Lahn, near Coblenz, where he had arrived by 19th July 1917[9b].

 Later he was moved to the prisoner of war camp at Friedrichsfeld, near Münster, where he had arrived by 12th April 1918[9c].

 A photograph was taken of Private W H Stockdale as a Prisoner of War[6c].

 He was repatriated via Dover on 2nd December 1918[9d].

 It is likely that he was entitled to the Victory Medal, and very possibly the British War Medal, 1914-18.

 William married Gladys Emily Hunt of Ingleby Arncliffe[6c] in the fourth quarter of 1919.
 They lived in the village and had one daughter, Rita, born in the second quarter of 1920.

 William H Stockdale is listed on Ingleby Cross Village War Memorial as dying in 1924 (photograph).
-Although this is outside the date for officially commemorating a soldier of the First World War, he is still remembered by descendents who live in the village and his death is attributed to the effects of the war.
+Although this is outside the date for officially commemorating a soldier of the First World War, he is still remembered by descendants who live in the village and his death is attributed to the effects of the war.
 One relative has suggested that he may have contracted T.B. whilst a Prisoner of War, and he may have been a patient for a time in a North Yorkshire sanitorium.
 He returned to his home in Ingleby Arncliffe and it was there that he died.

-His daughter Rita married Ronald G West who died on 22nd October 1988 aged 71.
+William Stockdale's daughter Rita married Ronald G West who died on 22nd October 1988 aged 71.
 Rita died on 16th September 2006 aged 86.
 Photograph: Close up.